Tuesday, November 26, 2013

 Of Paradox - Huxley's Islet

-Here is the place where I explore the big picture—the nature of reality itself—the soil in which the roots of human philosophy, science, and theology grow—the context that we live in and what it means.
+Here is the place where I explore the big picture—the nature of reality itself—the soil in which the roots of human philosophy, science, and theology have grown—the context that we live in and what it means.

 What, in the final analysis, is it all really about?
 What is at the root of our reality and existence?
 I have a very simple answer.
 It’s not “42”, but it does boil down to one single word.

 What word?
 Not some annoying philosophical jargon.
-Throughout human history our best thinkers have coined ever-more-complicated words—and probably burned out millions of brain cells—trying to figure out what’s going on.
+Throughout human history the great thinkers in the tradition of Western Philosophy have coined ever-more-complicated words—and probably burned out millions of brain cells—trying to figure out what’s going on.
 Terms like ‘eschatology,’ ‘ontology,’ and ‘epistemology’ got invented and people agonized about ‘solipsism’ and ‘coherentism’ and ‘the anthropic principle.’
 They endlessly agonize over the inherent conflict between any being or conception that is ‘necessary’ and our observed ‘contingent’ universe.

 The simple answer is Paradox.
 Paradox with a capital “P”.